Skip to main content

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.